 Each component needs the right temperature to perform at its maximum capacity.

 If the temperature rises above the maximum threshold, then the electronic component will stop working or might even burn out, giving off an unappealing smell, and in extreme cases, might start a fire as well.

-Hence, it is important for PCB designers and manufacturers to consider thermal management as an integral part of PCB designing and take the necessary steps to ensure that the components do not dissipate excessive heat.
+Hence, PCB designers and manufacturers need to consider thermal management as an integral part of PCB designing and take the necessary steps to ensure that the components do not dissipate excessive heat.

 One way to cool down electronic components is to use a fan that runs on a PWM signal and blows cool air over the electronic component, reducing the overall temperature of the power supply.

 Another way to manage thermal energy in power supplies is to design the PCB using multilayer boards.